JayaBharathi3698/phase-1-Swapnil/LET US C/Chapter4.md

 **Working:-**

-When the statement is full filled or matched then in order prevent execution of ement , break is used in order to come out of the porgram
+When the statement is full filled or matched then in order prevent execution of acceding statement , break is used in order to come out of the porgram

 ***Syntax:-***